A Metabolic Immune Checkpoint - IL4I1

 IL4I1's metabolic functions extend beyond conventional immune modulation.
 By depleting essential amino acids, particularly phenylalanine, IL4I1 influences T-cell proliferation and activation.
 Moreover, the production of ROS during the enzymatic reaction contributes to the local redox environment, further shaping the immune milieu.

-Regulation of the immune response by IL4I1.
-Fig. 1 Regulation of the immune response by IL4I1.1
+A schematic diagram of the immune regulation by IL4I1.
+(Molinier-Frenkel, 2019) Fig. 1 Regulation of the immune response by IL4I1.1,2

 IL4I1 in Autoimmunity and Cancer